-Rescaling data is multiplying each member of a data set by a constant k; that is to say, transforming each number x to f(X), where f(x) = kx, and k and x are both real numbers.
+Rescaling data is multiplying each member of a data set by a constant term k; that is to say, transforming each number x to f(X), where f(x) = kx, and k and x are both real numbers.
 Rescaling will change the spread of your data as well as the position of your data points.
 What remains unchanged is the shape of distribution and the relative attributes of your curve.

 How does the mean, standard deviation, and variance change when a number is rescaled?